SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 and most data races produce a compile-time error.
 Some data races can't be detected until your code is running;
 these data races terminate code execution.
+You use actors and isolation to protect against data races, as described in this chapter.

 > Note: If you've written concurrent code before,
 > you might be used to working with threads.